TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

     :language: yaml
     :caption: EXT:my_extension/Configuration/Services.yaml

-Read :ref:`how to configure dependency injection in extensions <dependency-injection-in-extensions>`.
+Read :ref:`how to configure dependency injection in extensions <configure-dependency-injection-in-extensions>`.

 The tag name :yaml:`event.listener` identifies that a listener should be registered.